Caterpillar Dealers host graduation dinner for 2022 CAT graduates

-Approximately 250 Caterpillar officials, students, family members and SGTC officials attended the event, which was the largest ever.
+Approximately 225 Caterpillar officials, students, family members and SGTC officials attended the event.
 The dinner was held in the Betty Deriso Pope Teleconference room in the John M. Pope Industrial Technology Center on the South Georgia Technical College campus.

-Dr. Watford and South Georgia Technical College Vice President of Institutional Advancement and SGTC Foundation Executive Director Su Ann Bird recognized the family of Adrian “Goose” Johnson, a Thompson Tractor CAT student who passed away prior to graduation in an automobile accident.
-Kelly and Amber Johnson and their daughter Sarah, were presented with a framed certificate for endowing a scholarship for Thompson Tractor students in memory of their son.
+Dr. Watford and South Georgia Technical College Vice President of Institutional Advancement and SGTC Foundation Executive Director Su Ann Bird recognized Peyton Norris, a Thompson Tractor CAT Heavy Equipment Dealer Service Technology student with the Adrian “Goose” Johnson tool scholarship.
+Adrian “Goose” Johnson was a Thompson Tractor CAT student who passed away prior to graduation in an automobile accident in 2019.
+Kelly and Amber Johnson and their daughter Sarah as well as Thompson Tractor and family and friends of Adrian Johnson endowed a tool scholarship in his memory for Thompson Tractor students.

 The Caterpillar program, which has the theme, “Think Big About Your Future,” features alternating sessions in eight-week increments of classroom instruction and “hands on” experiences for students at participating dealerships.
 Upon graduation from the program, the student receives an Associate Degree in Applied Science and a job can be offered at his/her sponsoring dealership.

 The CAT Electric Power Generation Heavy Equipment Dealer’s Service Technology program mirrors that curriculum for the heavy equipment program for the first year and then advances into the Electric Power Generation curriculum during the second year.
 The students also alternate between eight-week sessions of classroom instruction and “hands-on” experiences at participating dealerships.
 These students also earn an Associate Degree in Applied Science and the opportunity for a job at his/her sponsoring dealership.